OUR MOVE TO CO-EDUCATION

 There is a wealth of co-educational experience amongst staff across the entire school.

-Will subject choices change in the Senior School?
+Will subject choices change in the Middle School and Senior School?

 We do not believe that there are any subjects which are off limits to any gender – our ethos is centered around the individual.
 We offer a broad range of subjects and regularly review our provision; this will not change.